MicrosoftDocs/VBA-Docs/api/Publisher.WebCommandButton.ActionURL.md

 api_name:
 - Publisher.WebCommandButton.ActionURL
 ms.assetid: ede9b18f-1be1-9572-9b78-7dbe0817cfe7
-ms.date: 06/08/2017
+ms.date: 06/18/2019
 localization_priority: Normal
 ---

 # WebCommandButton.ActionURL property (Publisher)

-Returns or sets a  **String** that represents the URL of the server-side script to execute in response to a Submit button click.
+Returns or sets a **String** that represents the URL of the server-side script to execute in response to a **Submit** button click.
 Read/write.

 ## Syntax